 The social programme is an important part of an event because during free time the participants can get to know each other and learn new things about your country/city.
 However, the social programme shouldn't take the main role, but should always be organised in the terms of the academic programme.
-The social programme can consist of parties, bowling, concerts, theatre, etc. Remember that you don't need to have something extraordinary every day; a theme party at the hostel can be sometimes more fun than the most expensive club in town.
+The social programme can consist of parties, bowling, concerts, theatre, etc.

 When the event is national/international, sightseeing should always be a part of the programme.
-During an international event the participants get the chance to experience a different culture: in Finland you expect to go to a sauna, in Bavaria you should have a traditional evening and in Turkey you have to go belly dancing.
+During an international event the participants get the chance to experience a different culture.
 Traditional food and drinks are always a must.